 Pacsafe built this pack to accommodate tourists and included features like a dedicated passport pocket, RFID blocking material, anti-slash mesh fabric, and anti-theft clasps.
 The top-carry handle and adjustable right or left strap will you keep you comfortable no matter how you take it with you.

-Pacsafe Unisex Venturesafe X Anti-Theft Sling Pack Black One Size
+Pacsafe Venturesafe X Anti Theft Sling Pack, Black

 When you need a sling bag that looks nice and travels well, the Pacsafe Anti-Theft Sling Pack has you covered.
 Featuring RFID blocking technology and anti-slashing material, your stuff will be safe in this pack.

 The Best Small Laptop Sling Bag: Leaper Retro Sling Bag

 Sometimes carrying a tablet isn’t enough, and you need to bring your laptop with you.
 The Leaper Retro is built to accommodate small laptops up to 13 inches and still has room for a dedicated iPad pocket and a medium-sized book.

 On the side is a phone pocket for easy access, and the main flap is held in place by magnetic snaps.
 This sling also features an adjustable strap for left or right carry, along with a top-carry handle and more color options than any other sling bag in this list.

 Leaper Canvas Messenger Bag Sling Bag Cross Body Bag Shoulder Bag Black, L